NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8A "lands" three frames sooner
 - 8A(B) less lift
 - 8A(A) less lift
+- JB
+    - Removed all hitboxes except on the tail
+    - Has three extra lag frames on whiff
-- JY High and Mid crush during air throw (TODO: Was this in vanilla?)
+- JY high and mid crush during air throw (TODO: Was this in vanilla?)
 - 5X
     - Comes out one frame later
     - Hand hitbox removed